ampproject/amp.dev/_guides/analytics/analytics_basics.md

-As part of integrating with the AMP platform, providers have offered pre-defined `amp-analytics` configurations so that's it's easy to capture data and push to their tracking tools.
+As part of integrating with the AMP platform, providers have offered pre-defined `amp-analytics` configurations so that it's easy to capture data and push to their tracking tools.
 Access vendor documentation from the
 [amp-analytics specification](/docs/reference/extended/amp-analytics.html).